Weak solutions to the Navier-Stokes inequality with arbitrary energy profiles: Introduction

 Very recently, \cite{buckmaster_vicol} proved nonuniqueness of weak solutions to the Navier--Stokes equations on the torus $\TT^3$ (rather than on $\RR^3$).
 Their solutions belong to the class $C([0,T]; L^2 (\TT^3))$, but they do not belong to the class $L^2 ((0,T); H^1 (\TT^3 ))$.
-Thus in particular these do not satisfy the energy inequality \eqref{energy_inequality_intro}, and so they are neither Leray-Hopf weak solutions or weak solutions of the NSI.
+Thus in particular these do not satisfy the energy inequality \eqref{energy_inequality_intro}, and so they are neither Leray-Hopf weak solutions nor weak solutions of the NSI.
 Moreover, the constructions of \cite{buckmaster_vicol} include weak solutions with increasing energy $\| u(t) \|$.

 In this article we work towards the same goal as \cite{buckmaster_vicol}, but from a different direction.
-Given an open set $W\subset \RR^3$ and a nonincreasing, continuous energy profile $e\colon [0,T]\to [0,\infty )$ we construct a weak solution to the NSI such that its energy stays arbitrarily close to $e$ and its support is contained in $W$ for all times.
-Namely we prove the following theorem. \begin{theorem}[Weak solutions to the NSI with arbitrary energy profile] Given an open set $W\subset \RR^3$, $\varepsilon>0$, $T>0$ and a continuous, nonincreasing function $e\colon [0,T] \to [0,\infty )$ there exist $\nu_0>0$ and a weak solution $u$ of the NSI for all $\nu \in [0,\nu_0 ]$ such that $\supp\,u(t) \subset W$ for all $t\in [0,T]$ and \eqnb \left| \| u(t) \| - e(t) \right| \leq \varepsilon \qquad \text{ for all } t\in [0,T]. \eqne \end{theorem} We point out that the vector field $u$ given by the above theorem does not satisfy the Navier--Stokes equations (but merely the NSI).
-The above theorem remains valid if the norm $\| u(t) \|$ is replaced by any $L^p$ norm, with $p\in [1,\infty )$ and without the continuity assumption. \begin{corollary} Given $p\in [1,\infty )$, an open set $W\subset \RR^3$, $\varepsilon>0$, $T>0$ and a nonincreasing function $e\colon [0,T] \to [0,\infty )$ the claim of Theorem \ref{thm_main} remains valid with \eqref{energy_profile_thm_main} replaced by
+Given an open set $W\subset \RR^3$ and a nonincreasing energy profile $e\colon [0,T]\to [0,\infty )$ we construct a weak solution to the NSI such that its energy stays arbitrarily close to $e$ and its support is contained in $W$ for all times.
+Namely we prove the following theorem. \begin{theorem}[Weak solutions to the NSI with arbitrary energy profile] Given an open set $W\subset \RR^3$, $\varepsilon>0$, $T>0$ and a nonincreasing function $e\colon [0,T] \to [0,\infty )$ there exist $\nu_0>0$ and a weak solution $u$ of the NSI for all $\nu \in [0,\nu_0 ]$ such that $\supp\,u(t) \subset W$ for all $t\in [0,T]$ and \eqnb \left| \| u(t) \| - e(t) \right| \leq \varepsilon \qquad \text{ for all } t\in [0,T]. \eqne \end{theorem} We point out that the vector field $u$ given by the above theorem satisfies the NSI for all values of viscosity $\nu \in [0,\nu_0]$.
+However, we emphasize that it does not satisfy the Navier--Stokes equations (but merely the NSI).